Are you hungry for change? Using the powers of the mind is key. Romans 12:2 gives us the following wisdom:

 The 19th-century industrialist Andrew Carnegie once said, ”The man who acquires the ability to take full possession of his own mind may take possession of anything else to which he is justly entitled.”

 Taking full possession of your mind means submitting your mind to the full lordship of Jesus Christ.
-The 4 powers of the mind I’ve named are just 4 ways you can do that.
+The 4 mental powers I’ve named are just 4 ways you can do that.

 Only then will we understand his purpose and take full possession of God’s promises for us!

 Be Blessed in Health, Healing, and Wholeness,

 Kimberly Taylor, Author of the Take Back Your Temple Program

 P.S.
 If you are ready to reach your ideal weight and feel good in your mind, body, and spirit, then I urge you to check out The Take Back Your Temple online program.